galaniz/formation/src/animate/README.md

 ### `transition( links, transitionElement, delay )`

-Complete page transition on link click by adding class `--show` to transitionElement.
+Complete page transition on link click by `[data-show]` to transitionElement.

 _Parameters:_